 This one is obvious to some, but like with many ‘simple’ strategies, most people overlook the power of routines.
 Because, well, they determine EVERYTHING!
 So Master them.
 The challenge when working from home is you’re not bound by regular office hours.
 Resist the urge to take that extra hour in bed, don’t snooze, and build a powerful routine that stacks and layers productivity, momentum, energy, focus, and achievement.
 Your morning rules your day, so make it effective.

 2. Move More

-I find if I work out on a morning, even if it’s a 5 minute mobility session, I work so much better during the day.
+I find if I work out in the morning, even if it’s a 5-minute mobility session, I work so much better during the day.
 Try it out for a week and see how you feel.
-I guarantee it will be a game changer.
-It doesn’t have to be hard, and don’t listen to those who say it has to be HIIT.
+I guarantee it will be a game-changer.
+It doesn’t have to be hard and don’t listen to those who say it has to be HIIT.
 Keep it simple, start easy and find what movement approach works for you.